Message from the Foundation Chair 2020-2021

 Michelle Brouillard (Board Chair)

 Michelle joined RBC directly after graduating from Laurentian University.
-Over the last 27 years she has had the pleasure of working throughout North & Central Ontario, in locations ranging from Fort Frances, her hometown of Sault Ste.
-Marie, to Barrie, Huntsville, North Bay and most recently as the Branch Manager in Sturgeon Falls.
+Over the last 32 years she has had the pleasure of working throughout North & Central Ontario, in locations ranging from Fort Frances, her hometown of Sault Ste.
+Marie, to Barrie, Huntsville, North Bay, the Branch Manager in Sturgeon Falls, and most recently as Commercial Account Manager in North Bay/Sturgeon Falls.
 Almost as varied as the locations she’s worked at, are the roles she’s worked in.

-Michelle has always believed that together we can make a significant difference in the betterment of our communities, through one small act of kindness at a time, coupled with thoughtful action.
+Michelle has always believed that together we can make a significant difference in the betterment of our communities, through one small act of kindness at a time, coupled with a thoughtful purpose put into action.

-Everyone knows that the heart of a community’s well-being is the local Hospital, and the quality of care that is provided.
-Michelle feels very privileged to be part of such a progressive Foundation whose core vision is to assist our local Hospital in the provision of excellent healthcare to all of our local residents.
+Everyone knows that the heart of a community’s well-being is the local Hospital, and the quality of care that it provids.
+Michelle feels very privileged to be part of such a progressive Foundation whose core vision is to assist our local Hospital in the provision of excellent healthcare to all of our area residents.

 Alexandre Laferrière (Vice-Chair)